5 Steps to Wrangle Your Debt Faster With the Debt Lasso Method

 Remember that you’ve committed to not using your credit cards (see Step #1).
 So hold onto the ones you’ve paid off.
 Why?

-A card that doesn’t have a balance means you have more available credit, thus helping improve your credit score.
+By not canceling the credit card, you’ll have more available credit, thus helping improve your credit score.
 And a higher credit score will help you get approved for another zero-interest credit card.